OfficeDev/office-js-docs-pr/docs/develop/troubleshoot-sso-in-office-add-ins.md

 ### 13004

 Invalid Resource.
 The add-in manifest hasn’t been configured correctly.
 Update the manifest.
 For more information, see [Validate and troubleshoot issues with your manifest](../testing/troubleshoot-manifest.md).
+The most commmon problem is that the **Resource** element (in the **WebApplicationInfo** element) has a domain that does not match the domain of the add-in.
+Although the protocol part of the Resource value should be "api" not "https"; all other parts of the domain name (including port, if any) should be the same as for the add-in.

 ### 13005